rweigel/phys305/flux.md

 #### Example

-A source of particles is at the origin that sends particles out radially and uniformly in all directions the $x$--$y$ plane with a velocity of $v_r$.
+A source of particles is at the origin that sends particles out radially and uniformly in all directions the $x$--$y$ plane with a speed of $v_s$.
 Assume that flow out of a circle corresponds to a positive flux.

 <img src="figures/Flux-1D-4.svg" width="100%"/>